 We build upon the learning and skill development of the previous years.
 As the children’s knowledge and understanding increases, and they become more proficient in selecting and using scientific equipment along with collating and interpreting results, they become increasingly confident in their growing ability to come to their own conclusions based on the evidence in front of them.

-Skills that require children to work scientifically are embedded into copious lessons to ensure that they are being developed throughout the children’s personal learning journey.
-New vocabulary and challenging concepts are also regularly introduced through direct teaching.
-This is developed through the years, in-keeping with the topics we teach.
+Skills that require children to work scientifically are embedded into lessons to ensure that they are being developed throughout the children’s personal learning journey.
+New vocabulary and challenging concepts are also introduced through direct teaching.
+This is developed through the years, in-keeping with the Projects we teach.

-Children are also offered a wide range of extra-curricular activities, visits, trips and visitors to complement and broaden the curriculum.
-Year Five visited @Bristol Science Museum where they visited the planetarium in order to learn about planets, the stars and the galaxy we live in.
+Ordinarily, children are also offered a wide range of extra-curricular activities, visits, trips and visitors to complement and broaden the curriculum.
+Year Five went to Winchester Science Museum where they visited the planetarium in order to learn about planets, the stars and the galaxy we live in.
 Children also had the opportunity to come back to school in the evening in order to do some stargazing.
-These are purposeful and link with the knowledge being taught in class.
+These are purposeful events and link with the knowledge being taught in class.

 Due to the current COVID-19 restrictions, it is not always safe to offer the same opportunities as mentioned above (visits, trips, visitors), so as a school we are trying to find other ways to enrich the children’s learning and experiences, like enrichment days and virtual visits.
 We will continue to stay up to date with guidance and strive to find safe ways of providing extra-curricular activities for our children.